-The Russian River Fire Protection District (RRFPD) Board of Directors is engaging in conversation with Sonoma County Fire District Fire Chief Mark Heine and his Board of Directors to explore the possibility of joining the Sonoma County Fire District (SCFD).
+The Russian River Fire Protection District (RRFPD) Board of Directors is in strong partnership with Sonoma County Fire District Fire Chief Mark Heine and the SCFD Board of Directors in pursuing annexation to join the Sonoma County Fire District (SCFD).

 The Sonoma County Fire District emerged from a successful consolidation of the Windsor Fire District, Rincon Valley Fire District, Mountain Volunteer Fire Department, and the Bennett Valley Fire District.
 This growing, successful organization has increased services to the communities that it serves and increased firefighter staffing in those stations.
 Moreover, SCFD has created a financially sustainable future for emergency services in these communities at a time when small districts across the county, including RRFPD, face increasingly dire financial futures.

 The potential benefits to the taxpayers of the Russian River Fire Protection District include gaining the executive and administrative leadership currently employed by the Sonoma County Fire District.
 RRFPD currently does not have its own Fire Chief or administrative staff.
 To hire our own Chief and comparable administrative staff would cost a considerable amount of money that we do not have.
 While a steep parcel tax increase might increase revenue, we are seeking to maintain or improve service quality without adding significant burden to our resident taxpayers.